PRISM IRSF TEST NUMBER DATABASE - The most effective IRSF detection tool available.

 For further information on PRISM go to the White Pages TAB and open the PRISM Introduction and PRISM FAQ files.

 PRISM 'WILDCARD' DATABASE

-In addition to PRISM, a second database has been developed to capture the number ranges these 412,000 numbers represent, by replacing the last 2 digits of each PRISM number with wildcards.
-This 'Wildcard' database contains over 7 million numbers and has become a valuable detection tool for Wangiri Fraud, recognising that most IRSF or Wangiri Fraud attacks will utilise a range of numbers made available to fraudsters.
+In addition to PRISM, a second database has been developed to capture the number ranges these 1.15 million numbers represent, by replacing the last 2 digits of each PRISM number with wildcards.
+This 'Wildcard' database contains over 7 million numbers and has become a valuable detection tool for Wangiri Fraud, recognizing that most IRSF or Wangiri Fraud attacks will utilize a range of numbers made available to fraudsters.

 Any CSP's who wish to subscribe to PRISM, but do not have the benefit of an in-house Fraud Management System, or other Fraud Monitoring Tool should follow this link 'Information on PRISM Client' for information on this tool, which has been developed by FRSLABS specifically for analysing call records against the PRISM database.
 The PRISM Client has in-built code to actually identify Test Calls and IRSF traffic based on the A-NO used for Test Calls and Devices used by A-NO when making the test call.
 This is in addition to the smart rules filter which will generate an alarm once a Test number is called, with additional alarms when further calls to high risk destinations are completed.
 We are also able to recommend other low cost FMS Providers if a system is required.

 While other providers of IPRN databases are starting to enter the market, PRISM is without doubt the most complete and proven IPRN Database available, and does not require the purchase of any other vendor specific solutions to support it.
 PRISM can be used in association with any in-house or vendor supplied FMS, providing it has the ability to manage a 'B' number hotlist.